 Macro photography fascinates me as it opens up a whole other world that’s not readily seen.
 I can lose track of time finding new subjects and trying to capture them.

-My favorite macro subjects are flowers, feathers and water droplets – including the very smallest dew drops, rain, and carefully placed droplets of water to create a macro still life.
+I love to shoot flower macro photography with my iPhone.
+I also look photographing feathers and water droplets – including the very smallest dew drops, rain, and carefully placed droplets of water to create a macro still life.

 To be able to get outside into the garden after it’s rained, either early in the morning or late in the afternoon, presents endless possibilities.

 The macro images that I find on Instagram are incredible.
 The details and subjects spur me on and give me ideas for future images that I want to create.

 One of the accounts I follow on Instagram is @weeklymobilemacro.
 Not only do they have amazing images, but they also run a weekly competition and feature the best photos.
 It can test the imagination, but it’s so much fun.

 Could you tell us about the equipment and iPhone accessories that you need for taking such great macro photos?

 I use the olloclip 4 in 1 lens kit which includes a wide angle, fish eye and two macro lenses (15x and a 10x magnification).